USS Alaskan

 USS Alaskan (ID-4542) was a United States Navy cargo ship and troop transport in commission from 1918 to 1919.

 Construction and commercial service, 1902–1918

-Alaska was built in 1902 at San Francisco, California, by the Union Iron Works as the commercial cargo ship SS Alaskan for the American-Hawaiian Steamship Company, which employed her on the New York City-to-San Francisco-to-Honolulu, Hawaii, trade.
+Alaskan was built in 1902 at San Francisco, California, by the Union Iron Works as the commercial cargo ship SS Alaskan for the American-Hawaiian Steamship Company, which employed her on the New York City-to-San Francisco-to-Honolulu, Hawaii, trade.
 Alaskan and her sister ship SS Arizonan — which later served in the U.S. Navy as USS Arizonan (ID-4542A) — represented, according to a contemporary account, the "most advanced practice in the construction of ocean-going freighters and ... a most important addition to the American merchant marine."
 Intended exclusively for carrying freight, Alaskan was designed as a very strong ship with a large stowage capacity.